treweathers/Java_Developer/Course_2/Course_2.3.md

         Exactly!
 For each letter, if it's uppercase, make it lowercase; if it's lowercase, make it uppercase.
 Non-letter characters stay the same.
 Can you update your code to handle that before pushing to the stack?

+* How can you check if a character is uppercase or lowercase?

+        Great question!
+In Java, you can use:

+        Character.isUpperCase(ch) to check if a character is uppercase Character.isLowerCase(ch) to check if a character is lowercase What do you think you should do after checking the case?
+* So I should be converting ch and not just returning it's new value?

+You're close!
+In Java, Character.toLowerCase(ch) and Character.toUpperCase(ch) return the converted character, but they don't change ch itself.

+So, you should push the converted value to the stack, like this:

+    stack.push(Character.toLowerCase(ch));
+    or
+    stack.push(Character.toUpperCase(ch));
+    Try updating your code so you push the flipped character, not the original one!